 - prepare an outline termination proposal

 - distribute the outline to owners and mortgagees

 - vote on outline proposal

 - obtain subdivision approval

 - prepare a full proposal

 Part B – The vote

-- distribute the detailed proposal to all parties
+- distribute the full proposal to all parties

-- vote on the detailed proposal and if less than 75% approve the proposal goes no further
+- vote on the full proposal and if the required vote is not attained the proposal goes no further

 - if less than 100% approve an application for a Tribunal review can be made.
-Tthe Tribunal may reject the proposal and the process goes no further
+The Tribunal may reject the proposal and the process goes no further

 - request the WAPC endorse the plan of survey